satellite-image-deep-learning/techniques/README.md

 * [Open access data on GCP](https://console.cloud.google.com/storage/browser/gcp-public-data-sentinel-2?prefix=tiles%2F31%2FT%2FCJ%2F) and paid access via [sentinel-hub](https://www.sentinel-hub.com/) and [python-api](https://github.com/sentinel-hub/sentinelhub-py).
 * [Example loading sentinel data in a notebook](https://github.com/binder-examples/getting-data/blob/master/Sentinel2.ipynb)
 * [so2sat on Tensorflow datasets](https://www.tensorflow.org/datasets/catalog/so2sat) - So2Sat LCZ42 is a dataset consisting of co-registered synthetic aperture radar and multispectral optical image patches acquired by the Sentinel-1 and Sentinel-2 remote sensing satellites, and the corresponding local climate zones (LCZ) label.
 The dataset is distributed over 42 cities across different continents and cultural regions of the world.
-* [eurosat](https://www.tensorflow.org/datasets/catalog/eurosat) - EuroSAT dataset is based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
-Dataset and usage in [EuroSAT: Land Use and Land Cover Classification with Sentinel-2](https://github.com/phelber/EuroSAT), where a CNN achieves a classification accuracy 98.57%.
 * [bigearthnet](https://www.tensorflow.org/datasets/catalog/bigearthnet) - The BigEarthNet is a new large-scale Sentinel-2 benchmark archive, consisting of 590,326 Sentinel-2 image patches.
 The image patch size on the ground is 1.2 x 1.2 km with variable image size depending on the channel resolution.
 This is a multi-label dataset with 43 imbalanced labels.
 * [Jupyter Notebooks for working with Sentinel-5P Level 2 data stored on S3](https://github.com/Sentinel-5P/data-on-s3).
 The data can be browsed [here](https://meeo-s5p.s3.amazonaws.com/index.html#/?t=catalogs)
 * [Sentinel NetCDF data](https://github.com/acgeospatial/Sentinel-5P/blob/master/Sentinel_5P.ipynb)